What Determines the Price of Bitcoin?

 Like gold and silver, Bitcoin is a commodity.
 A commodity is a basic good that is interchangeable with goods of the same type.

-Some commodities, like agricultural products, have value because they are used as inputs for other goods or can be consumed by customers.
+Some commodities, like agricultural products, have value because they are used as inputs for other goods or customers can consume them.

 Other commodities, like gold and silver, have value because they are scarce and people give them value.
-Bitcoin’s value is derived in a similar way as precious metals: Its value is based on scarcity and high demand.
+So how is Bitcoin price determined?
+Its value is derived in a similar way as precious metals: based on scarcity and high demand.

-And unlike a publicly-traded company, Bitcoin is not governed by a central entity.
-It also doesn’t have a balance sheet, profits or even revenues, which are commonly used to determine a stock’s price.
+And unlike a publicly traded company, Bitcoin is not governed by a central entity.
+It has no balance sheet, profits or revenues, which are commonly used to determine a stock’s price.
 Since Bitcoin doesn't operate like a company, the price is widely determined by market demand for the asset, leading it to be more volatile than stocks and other traditional investments.

-Supply and demand determine the price of Bitcoin.
-Its supply is regulated by algorithms on it’s blockchain — about 6.25 bitcoin are minted every 10 minutes.
+Supply and demand determine the value of Bitcoin.
+Its supply is regulated by algorithms on its blockchain — about 6.25 Bitcoin are minted every 10 minutes.
 As of now, there are about 19 million Bitcoin in circulation, and the maximum supply of Bitcoin is capped at 21 million.

 Market Supply